 Blending cottage cheese with greek yogurt, lemon juice, and dried herbs gives it a savory taste and creamy texture, perfect for dipping or spreading.
 In fact, you don't have to wait until a party to make this dip.

-You can serve it to kids as an after-school snack or enjoy it as a cottage cheese spread on a sandwich.
+Just like this Boursin cheese, you can serve it to kids as an after-school snack or enjoy it as a cottage cheese spread on a sandwich.
 Here are a few more reasons we love this recipe.

 - Everyone loves this recipe, even those who don't like the texture of cottage cheese